Particular/docs.particular.net/README.md

 There are some slight difference between MarkdownDeep and the GitHub flavoured Markdown.
 So when changes are accepted you should double check how the rendered version looks.

-For editing markdown on you desktop using MarkdownDeep try the following
+For editing markdown on your desktop using MarkdownDeep try the following

 ### [MarkdownPad](http://markdownpad.com/)